moezzie/nginx-portable/README.md

 ## Installation
 1. Clone this repository
 2. Run `cd nginx-portable` and then `sudo nginx start`
+3. Fire up your favorite browser and go to `http://localhost:8080`

 Congratulations, your nginx server is up and running.